vippsas/vipps-woocommerce/readme.txt

 * Improvements to logging
 * Tested with 5.1 beta
 * Changed the express checkout shortcode methods to ignore the backend settings for express checkout - now only the cart will be verified when a short code is used
+* In this version, it is possible to choose Processing as a non-captured status (with capture done either manually or on Complete), where shipping must be done after capture.
+This changes the status change hook usage in the plugin.

 = 2019.01.01 version 1.1.10 =